clemensv/xregistry-viewer/README.md

 This will install all required packages listed in `package.json`, including:

 - Angular 19 framework and dependencies
-- Angular Material UI components
+- FluentUI Web Components for UI
 - RxJS for reactive programming
-- Development tools (TypeScript, Webpack, etc.)
+- Development tools (TypeScript, Jest, etc.)

 ### 3. Start Development Server